yoshua70/yoshua70/README.md

+# Wake up to reality...

-I'm an engineer, making his way through the web.
+Michée Allidjinou, a Computer Science Engineering student making his way through the Internet.

 <!--
 **yoshua70/yoshua70** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.